-If you have been arrested or believe you might be under investigation for child pornography (filed under California Penal Code 311 (PC)) or any other online sex offense, I can help you.
-I am child pornography attorney Peter M. Liss, and I have tried over 100 criminal jury trials in Vista and San Diego County and personally defended many people who have been arrested and charged with crimes including internet sex offenses, such as attempting to meet a minor for sex, online child molestation, pimping, harassment by sending obscene or threatening email, solicitation for prostitution, sending harmful material with the intent of seducing a minor or child pornography possession, distribution or production.
+If you have been arrested or believe you might be under investigation for child pornography (filed under California Penal Code 311 (PC)) or any other online sex offense in San Diego, I can help you.
+I am child pornography attorney Peter M. Liss.
+I have tried over 100 criminal jury trials in Vista and San Diego County and personally defended many people arrested and charged with in-person or internet sex offenses, such as attempting to meet a minor for sex, online child molestation, pimping, harassment by sending obscene or threatening email, solicitation for prostitution, sending harmful material with the intent of seducing a minor, or child pornography possession, distribution or production.

 I can also help you if you are facing a potential “third strike” under the three-strikes law or registration as a sex offender.
-If you need a skilled, experienced child pornography defense attorney with a track record of success, please call me at (760) 643-4050 for a free consultation.
-You will receive top quality representation for a reasonable fee.
+If you need a skilled, experienced child pornography defense lawyer in California with a track record of success, please call me at (760) 643-4050 for a free consultation.
+You will receive top-quality representation for a reasonable fee.

 Child Porn Charges in San Diego: 311 (PC)

-California’s child pornography laws only makes nude images or videos of minors illegal if the minor is engaged in sexual conduct.
-Sexual conduct can occur in the absence of penetration if the image is intended to sexually stimulate the viewer.
-It is illegal even if a sexual act between minors in simulated.
-At least one real child who is actually under 18 must be depicted for a person to be guilty of production, possession or distribution.
-Parents should not be concerned with innocent photos of their children, nor should those who possess materials that were created and shared for scientific or educational purposes.
-However, it is worth mentioning that teens have been charged for taking and sexting explicit pictures to each other.
+California’s child pornography laws only make nude images or videos of minors illegal if the minor is engaged in sexual conduct.
+Sexual conduct can occur without penetration if the image is intended to stimulate the viewer sexually.
+It is illegal even if a sexual act between minors is simulated.
+At least one real child under 18 must be depicted for a person to be guilty of production, possession or distribution.
+Parents should not be concerned with innocent photos of their children, nor should those who possess materials created and shared for scientific or educational purposes.
+However, it is worth mentioning that teens have been charged for taking and sexting explicit pictures of each other.

 Child Pornography Production: 311.2 (PC)

-The creation of sexually explicit materials depicting minors is taken very seriously under the law, but while most people envision it to always involve juvenile victims of human trafficking and children who are being abused or exploited by their parents, these are not the only people accused of making child pornography as many people charged with this crime are minors who took images of themselves or friends/sexual partners.
+The creation of sexually explicit materials depicting minors is taken very seriously under the law.
+Still, while most people envision it to always involve juvenile human trafficking and abuse victims, exploitive adults are not the only people accused of making child pornography.
+Many people charged with this crime are minors who took images of themselves or friends/sexual partners.

 Child Pornography Possession: 311.11 (PC)

-While possession of child pornography seems like a straight forward charge, it’s worth mentioning that the law is very strict and many teens have been charged for receiving pictures of their boyfriend or girlfriend -even if though they are both under 18.
+While possession of child pornography seems like a straightforward charge, it’s worth mentioning that the law is very inflexible.
+Many teens have been charged for receiving pictures of their boyfriend or girlfriend -even when they are both under 18.

 Child Pornography Distribution: 311.1 and 311.2 (PC)

-While many people believe distribution of child porn requires physically handing something to someone or selling the material, in fact, distribution charges can be brought up if you shared child pornography with even one other individual in person, online, via text or by any other means of communication.
+While many people believe the distribution of child porn requires physically handing something to someone or selling the material, in fact, prosecutors can bring up distribution charges if you shared child pornography with even one other individual in person, online, via text or by any other means of communication.
 No sale needs to have taken place.
-Perhaps most surprisingly, your intent doesn’t matter under 311 (PC), so if you are sent pornographic images of a minor and share them with the local media or a friend discussing how upset you are about the situation, this could still result in your being charged with child pornography distribution.
+Surprisingly, intent doesn’t matter under 311 (PC), so if someone sends you pornographic images of a minor and you share them with the local media or a friend when discussing how disgusting the content is, you could still be charged with child pornography distribution.